philliplab/MochModel4/test/MochModel4Tests.md

 ### Transition 5 - Diagnosis of Asymptomatic Mothers
-#### <a name="AsymptomaticWeibullDiagnosisRatesmatchesinputs"></a>Asymptomatic Weibull Diagnosis Rates matches inputs
+#### <a name="AsymptomaticExponentialDiagnosisRatesmatchesinputs"></a>Asymptomatic Exponential Diagnosis Rates matches inputs

 Scenario(s): AllInfectedNoSympNoMortExpDiag

-When the kaplan meier curves of the asymptomatic diagnosis rates are compared to the input values, they should look similar
+When the kaplan meier curves of the asymptomatic diagnosis rates are compared to the input values, they should look similar.
+This is only for the case where the transition is based on the exponential distribution

 [To Summary Table](#summary_tab_link)
 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-15.png)